awsdocs/aws-iot-docs/developerguide/iot-quick-start.md

 # Try the AWS IoT quick connect<a name="iot-quick-start"></a>

 In this tutorial, you'll create your first thing object, connect a device to it, and watch it send MQTT messages\.

 You can expect to spend 15\-20 minutes on this tutorial\.

 This tutorial is best for people who want to quickly get started with AWS IoT to see how it works in a limited scenario\.
 If you're looking for an example that will get you started so that you can explore more features and services, try [Explore AWS IoT Core services in hands\-on tutorial](iot-gs-first-thing.md)\.

-In this tutorial, you'll download and run software on a device that connects to a *thing object* in AWS IoT Core as part of a very small IoT solution\.
+In this tutorial, you'll download and run software on a device that connects to a *thing resource* in AWS IoT Core as part of a very small IoT solution\.
 The device can be an IoT device, such as a Raspberry Pi, or it can also be a computer that is running Linux, OS and OSX, or Windows\.
 If you're looking to connect a Long Range WAN \(LoRaWAN\) device to AWS IoT, refer to the tutorial [Connecting devices and gateways to AWS IoT Core for LoRaWAN](connect-iot-lorawan.md)\.

 If your device supports a browser that can run the [AWS IoT console](https://console.aws.amazon.com/iot/home), we recommend you complete this tutorial on that device\.

 **Note**
 If your device doesn't have a compatible browser, follow this tutorial on a computer\.
 When the procedure asks you to download the file, download it to your computer, and then transfer the downloaded file to your device by using Secure Copy \(SCP\) or a similar process\.

+The tutorial requires your IoT device to communicate with port 8443 on your AWS account's device data endpoint\.
+To test whether it can access that port, try the procedures in [Testing connectivity with your device data endpoint](iot-quick-start-test-connection.md)\.

 ## Step 1\.
 Start the tutorial<a name="iot-quick-start-connect"></a>